-As the evidence provided in the study shows, even though men are the principal victims of lethal violence, women continue to bear the heaviest burden as a result of gender stereotypes and inequality.
+As the evidence presented in this booklet shows, even though men are the principal victims of lethal violence, women continue to bear the heaviest burden as a result of gender stereotypes and inequality.
 Across the world, in rich and poor countries, in developed and developing regions, a total of 50,000 women per year are killed by their current and former partners, fathers, brothers, mothers, sisters and other family members because of their role and status as women.

 Tangible progress in both protecting and saving the lives of female victims of intimate partner/family-related homicide has not been made in recent years, despite the many programmes developed to eradicate violence against women and the amount of legislation adopted.
-Many women still find themselves alone, not only in the face of violence in their home but also of criminal justice systems that fail to respond adequately or do not have the capacity and knowledge to do so.
+Many women still find themselves alone, not only in the face of violence in their home but also by being let down by criminal justice systems that fail to respond adequately or do not have the capacity and knowledge to do so.

-The killing of women by their partner is often the culmination of long-term violence and can be prevented.
+The killing of a woman by her partner is often the culmination of long-term violence and can be prevented.
 Local, national and international institutions need to scale up their efforts to help and protect women who fall victim to such violence.
-The development and effective implementation of national strategies to combat gender-based violence and legislation to address domestic violence, sexual harassment and marital rape can provide the tools to build a protective system and can ensure that there is no impunity for such crimes.
+The development and effective implementation of national strategies to combat gender-based violence and legislation to address domestic violence, sexual harassment and marital rape can help build a suitable protective system and ensure that there is no impunity for such crimes.

-Women need access to a comprehensive range of services provided by the police and justice system, health and social services, which need to be coordinated to be effective.
-Women also need access to specific measures that enable them to leave a violent relationship.
+Women need access to a comprehensive range of services provided by the police and justice system, and by the health and social services, which need to be coordinated to be effective.
+Specific measures are also necessary to enable women to leave a violent relationship.
 Such measures have to take into account the fact that women are often economically dependent on their intimate partner, and are thus at risk of being deprived of their only source of economic support should their partner turn against them and be convicted or imprisoned.
-Specialized support services for women, which include shelter, protection orders, counselling and legal aid, have been shown to be effective in helping women to leave abusive relationships.
+Specialized support services for women, including shelters, protection orders, counselling and legal aid, have been shown to be effective in helping women to leave abusive relationships.

-Another crucial aspect to addressing the problem is the involvement of men in combating intimate partner violence/family-related killings and developing cultural norms that move away from violent masculinity and gender stereotypes.
-Since men account for half of the world's population, effective interventions need to engage them in order to address the underlying discriminatory social norms that legitimize male power, control and use of violence.
-As recommended by UN Women, good practices for working with men and boys to end violence against women include: promoting a human rights-based and gender-responsive approach; basing programmes around a conceptual framework on men, masculinities and gender relations; making an explicit effort within programmes to discuss gender and masculinity and to transform gender norms; understanding the diversity of the experiences of men and boys, and tailoring initiatives appropriately; engaging men as part of the solution; questioning existing gender roles without imposing particular behaviours; promoting change beyond the individual level at the society and community level; and holding men accountable for their actions.
-Early education for boys and girls that promotes gender equality and helps break the negative effects of stereotypical gender roles is also an effective prevention policy.
+Another crucial aspect is the involvement of men in combating intimate partner violence/family-related killings and developing cultural norms that move away from violent masculinity and gender stereotypes.
+Effective interventions need to be targeted at men in order to address the underlying discriminatory social norms that legitimize male power, control and use of violence.
+As recommended by UN-Women, good practices for working with men and boys to end violence against women include: promoting a human rights-based and gender-responsive approach; basing violence prevention programmes on a conceptual framework that covers perceptions of masculinity and gender relations; making an explicit effort within programmes to discuss gender and masculinity and to transform gender norms; understanding the diversity of the experiences of men and boys, and tailoring initiatives appropriately; engaging men as part of the solution; questioning existing gender roles without imposing particular behaviours; promoting change beyond the individual level at the society and community level; and holding men accountable for their actions.
+Early education for boys and girls that promotes gender equality and counters the negative effects of stereotypical gender roles is also an effective prevention policy.